vitest-dev/vitest/docs/guide/reporters.md

 ## Custom reporters

-You can use third-party custom reporters installed from NPM by specifying their package name in the reporters option:
+You can use third-party custom reporters installed from NPM by specifying their package name in the reporters' option:

 ```bash
 npx vitest --reporter=some-published-vitest-reporter